Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise3.md

 * Configure dynamic Routing Protocol in San Francisco site.

 ### Solution
-* We will create ospf between VYOS and Arista OS device at newyork site.
+* We will create ospf between VYOS and Arista OS device at San Francisco site.
-* We will create ospf between Arista OS and Palo alto device at newyork site.
+* We will create ospf between Arista OS and Palo alto device at San Francisco site.

 ### Lab guide:
 Steps:
-1. Create device_vars_sf.py and add below config.
+1. Create a file named 'device_vars_sf.py' and add the following configuration:

-Description: In below we are creating device variables file which will be having the three device details Nexus OS and palo Alto OS and Juniper OS.
-This file is having dictionary with three device IP details and username and password our script will authenticate to the devices using these details.
+Description: In the code snippet below, we are creating a file to store device variables.
+This file will contain details for three devices: Arista OS, Palo Alto OS, and VYOS OS.
+Each device is represented as a dictionary with its IP address, username, and password.
+These details will be utilized by our script to authenticate to the respective devices during the configuration process.

 ```python
 # device_vars_sf.py